devyncunningham/majora/README.md

 # MajoraJS

 Majora is a tool to manage white label builds for React Native.
-Majora manages assets for each white label version of your app and interchanges the app and package name.
+Majora manages assets for each white label version of your app and interchanges the app name, package name, and other assets.

 ## Installation